ahmedelgabri/coding-styleguide/CSS.md

 ## Style

-* Use 4 spaces for indentation.
+* Use 2 spaces for indentation.
-* Avoid using IDs always use Classes, cause they are reusable & have lower specificity.
+* Avoid using IDs always use Classes, because they are reusable & have lower specificity.
 * Multi-line.
-* Hyphens or Underscores. _(check [BEM](#bem-oocss))_
 * Always include the final semi-colon in a ruleset.
-* Always try to abstract patterns as much as possible to write less code & make your code easier to maintain & more reusable.
-* Avoid over qualified selectors like this `div.something {}` it should be `.something {}`.
-* Avoid chaining classes `.box.red` & use multiple classes extension on the element instead _More in OOCSS & BEM_
-* If you are not supporting IE7 always use `box-sizing: border-box`.
+* Avoid nesting.
 * Don't use `!important`, use the cascade as much as you can.

 ### File organization